Ammann Bars for Octagonal Tilings: The FP-method

 \subsection{Fine projections}

-In Subsection \ref{sub:canonical}, we defined what is a valid projection for a slope $E$ and mentioned the classical case of the orthogonal projection.
+In Subsection \ref{sub:canonical}, we defined the valid projections for a slope $E$ and mentioned the classical case of the orthogonal projection.
 There are however other valid projections, and this will play a key role here.
-We will indeed define Ammann bars as lines directed by subperiods and it will be convenient for the projected $i$-th subperiod $\pi(p_i)$ to be collinear with $\pi(e_i)$, so that the image of a line directed by $p_i$ is still a line in the $i$-th shadow (Figure \ref{continuity}).
+Indeed, we will define Ammann bars as lines directed by subperiods and it will be convenient for the projected $i$-th subperiod $\pi(p_i)$ to be collinear with $\pi(e_i)$, so that the image of a line directed by $p_i$ is still a line in the $i$-th shadow (Figure \ref{continuity}).

 This leads us to introduce the following definition:

 \begin{definition} A {\bf fine projection} for a $2$-dimensional slope $E\subset\R^4$ is a valid projection $\pi:\R^4\to\R^2$ such that for every $i\in\{0,1,2,3\}$, $\pi(p_i)$ and $\pi(e_i)$ are collinear. \end{definition}